Sandra Di Domizio

 A Bit About Me:

 I recently moved to Mammoth Lakes with my husband who is employed by the U.S. Forest Service.
-We have a young child and I am thrilled to raise him in this small town.
+We have two young boys and I am thrilled to raise them in this small town.
 With the exception of my time in Los Angeles, I have always been a part of smaller communities – whether that is the town I grew up in or the university I graduated from.
 While I can certainly navigate life in the big city, I am excited to be living in the Eastern Sierra.

 What is your favorite quote?
 What might someone be surprised to know about you?